Prosaic08/week8/README.txt

    "CI/CD" -> "Jobs"

-for the menus on the left-hand side.
+from the menus on the left-hand side.

 You should see the result of running your script on the GitLab CI server, which should reveal your personal hash.